 How to Find It: From Winterbourne Abbas follow the pavement on the south side of the A35 in a westerly direction, to the outskirts of the village.
-A signed pedestrian gate leads into a field where a permissive path continues parallel to the main road, following the field edge for 450m to the wooden gate and metal railings which enclose the stones.
+A signed pedestrian gate leads into a field where a permissive path continues parallel to the main road.
+Follow the field edge for 450m to the wooden gate and metal railings which enclose the stones.

 Dogs: Cattle may be present in the field, so please keep dogs on leads.

 Plan a Great Day Out

 While in the area, continue west along the A35 for a short distance to the Bronze Age cemetery of Winterbourne Poor Lot.

 Also within easy driving distance is Kingston Russell, another fine example of a prehistoric stone circle.

 The impressive Iron Age hillfort of Maiden Castle is a 15-minute drive away.

 If you're heading to the coast, why not also visit Portland Castle, one of Henry VIII's finest coastal fortresses.
 It overlooks Portland Harbour and boasts a great tearoom and stunning views out to sea.